maxcell/prince.dev/content/netlify-redirects/index.md

 tags: ['netlify', 'web']
 ---

-While sharing out my [twitch stream link on Twitter][twitch tweet], I ended up realizing I shared the wrong user (I was off by one letter).
+While sharing out my [twitch stream link on Twitter][twitch tweet], I ended up initially sharing the wrong user (I was off by one letter).
 This made me realize I never want to type this out myself ever again.
 I went to Netlify to solve this for me!